The Mass Gap Approach to QCD

-and $\Pi^g_{\rho\sigma}(q; D)$ is the sum of all other terms in eq.~(2.2).
-Its explicit form is convenient to present below.
-All the quantities which contribute to the full gluon self-energy eq.~(2.3), and hence eq.~(2.4), are tensors, having the dimensions of mass squared.
+All the quantities which contribute to the full gluon self-energy eq.~(2.3), and hence eqs.~(2.4)-(2.5), are tensors, having the dimensions of mass squared.
 All these skeleton loop integrals are therefore quadratically divergent in the perturbative regime, and so they are assumed to be regularized.
-We note, contrary to QED, QCD being a non-abelian gauge theory can suffer from severe infrared singularities in the $q^2 \rightarrow 0$ limit due to the self-interaction of massless gluon modes.
+We note, contrary to QED, QCD being a non-abelian gauge theory can suffer from the severe IR singularities in the $q^2 \rightarrow 0$ limit due to the self-interaction of massless gluon modes.
 Thus, all the possible subtractions at zero may be dangerous \cite{2}.
 That is why in all the quantities below the dependence on the finite (slightly different from zero) dimensionless subtraction point $\alpha$ is to be understood.
 In other words, all the subtractions at zero and the Taylor expansions around zero should be understood as the subtractions at $\alpha$ and the structure of the Taylor expansions near $\alpha$, where they are justified to be used.
-From the technical point of view, however, it is convenient to put formally $\alpha=0$ in all the expressions and derivations below, and to restore the explicit dependence on non-zero $\alpha$ in all the quantities only at the final stage.
+From the technical point of view, however, it is convenient to put formally $\alpha=0$ in all the expressions and derivations below, and to restore the explicit dependence on non-zero $\alpha$ in all the quantities only at the later stage.